 To balance her work and family life, Stephanie remains active in professional organizations that further her law career and advance her knowledge of legal issues.
 Stephanie is a member of the family law sections of the Pennsylvania Bar Association, Allegheny County Bar Association, and Allegheny County Matrimonial Inns of Court.
-She has been named a Pennsylvania Super Lawyer Rising Star every year from 2010 through 2013.
+She was named a Pennsylvania Super Lawyer Rising Star every year from 2010 through 2013.
 With a dual certification in mediation and Collaborative Law, Stephanie is also an executive committee member of the Collaborative Law Association of Southwest Pennsylvania (CLASP), where she serves as co-chair of the Rules, Policies, and Procedures Committee.
-She is also a charter member of the Allegheny County Bar Association Toastmasters Club, where she serves as vice president or public relations, and a member of the Women’s Bar Association, serving on the CLE committee.
+She is also a charter member of the Allegheny County Bar Association Toastmasters Club, where she serves as vice president of public relations, and a member of the Women’s Bar Association, serving on the CLE committee.

-Stephanie is a case note author for the Pennsylvania Family Lawyer and frequently presents at PBA seminars and Continuing Legal Education workshops and has also lectured at PBA.
+Stephanie is a case note author for the Pennsylvania Family Lawyer and frequently presents at Continuing Legal Education workshops and has also lectured at PBA.

 Stephanie is a 1997 graduate of the Pennsylvania State University.
 Stephanie attended Widener University School of Law and obtained her juris doctorate degree in 2000.
 While attending Widener, she was a member of the Student Bar Association and Civil Law Clinic.
 Stephanie was admitted to practice in the Commonwealth of Pennsylvania in May 2001.